pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/README.md

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel, first released by Linus Torvalds on September 17, 1991.
 Linux is typically packaged as a Linux distribution (distro), which includes the kernel and supporting system software and libraries, many of which are provided by the GNU Project.

 Linux is available in over 600 distributions (or an operating system based on the Linux kernel and supporting software and libraries).
-Some of the most popular and well-known being Ubuntu, Debian, Fedora, OpenSUSE, elementary, Manjaro, Gentoo Linux, RedHat, and Linux Mint.
+Some of the most popular and well-known are Ubuntu, Debian, Fedora, OpenSUSE, elementary, Manjaro, Gentoo Linux, RedHat, and Linux Mint.

+## Philosophy

+Linux follows five core principles:

+- **Everything is a file** - All configuration files for the various services running on the Linux operating system are stored in one or more text files.
+- **Small, single-purpose programs** - Linux offers many different tools that we will work with, which can be combined to work together.
+- **Ability to chain programs together to perform complex tasks** -	Integrating and combining different tools enable us to carry out many large and complex tasks, such as processing or filtering specific data results.
+- **Avoid captive user interfaces** -	Linux is designed to work mainly with the shell (or terminal), which gives the user greater control over the operating system.
+- **Configuration data is stored in a text file** - An example of such a file is the `/etc/passwd` file, which stores all users registered on the system.

 ## Basic Commands